Virginia Possession of Marijuana Lawyer

 Marijuana Cases May Involve Insufficient Search & Seizure Evidence

-We examine the facts and circumstances surrounding your arrest, whether the police violated the Fourth Amendment, whether the police had a reasonable suspicion to stop you, whether any warrant was supported by probable cause, and whether any other violations may have tainted the seizure or admissibility of evidence the prosecution will attempt to use against you at trial.
-In many cases, you can prevail on a number of defense objections or motions, even if you think you are guilty.
+Our attorneys examine the facts and circumstances surrounding your arrest, whether the police violated the Fourth Amendment, whether the police had a reasonable suspicion to stop you, whether any warrant was supported by probable cause, and whether any other violations may have tainted the seizure or admissibility of evidence the prosecution will attempt to use against you at trial.
+In many cases, we can prevail on a number of defense objections or motions, even if you think you are guilty.

 Our Possession of Marijuana Attorneys represented a client from Roanoke VA, who was in Richmond attending a concert at a popular local venue.
 The client was arrested for possession of marijuana in a nearby ally outside the venue.
-A small amount of plant material was recovered by Richmond Police during a search.
-The primary issue in the client’s trial was the admissibility of the plant material test results.
-We successfully argued to the District Court that the Commonwealth Attorney and the arresting officer did not properly follow what the law required for the plant material test results to be admitted in our client’s trial.
-The prosecution could not prove a drug possession allegation without evidence of a positive test result in this case.
-The Judge dismissed the case.
+A small amount of plant material was recovered by the police during a search.
+The issue in the case was the admissibility of the “field test” result.
+We successfully argued that the prosecution did not follow the law in order for the “field test” result to be admissible.
+Case dismissed.

 Contact Us today for a free evaluation of YOUR case!